abstractmath.org

 Natural kinds

-In effect, the word “type”, for those mathematicians who use it, is a reference to one of the natural kinds of things used in math.
-I might say “Let x be of type real and suppose x > 3”.
-I would not say “Let x be of type ‘real greater than 3’”.
+In effect, the word "type", for those mathematicians who use it, is a reference to one of the natural kinds of things used in math.
+I might say "Let $x$ be of type real and suppose $x\gt3$".
+A mathematician would not say "Let $X$ be of type real-greater-than-$3$" because "real-greater-than-$3$" is thought of as a constraint.

-This concept of “natural kind” has psychological reality for many of us but does not have a mathematical definition.
-There is more about this in the Handbook (page 257) and in this article
+This concept of "natural kind" has psychological reality for many of us but does not have a mathematical definition.
+There is more about this in the Wikipedia article on natural kind, in the Handbook (jump to type) and in the article Communication of Mathematical Reasoning

 Substitution